Residence Yasushi

 Asagama-no-yu, is at the bottom of Asagama street (close to the star junction by the lovely Sankyu handicraft shop). ⠀

 It is an old bathhouse which looks a little tired but still charming and full of interesting unique features.
-For one, check out the community laundry at the back!⠀The waters here are really hot and you might find more white floating yunohana (onsen flowers) particles here too.
+For one, check out the community laundry at the back!⠀The waters here are really hot as and you might find more white floating yunohana (onsen flowers) particles here too.
 Yunohana are minerals that do not dissolve easily and are much prized as natural salts which can promote beautiful skin!
 Stroll up Asagama and admire the old ryokans that line it.
 Stop by the ancient drinking holes and sweet shops for a restorative something.

 Warning: At the top of the road, you’ll see the steam rising from outdoor pools.
 This is not a bath!
 Do NOT mix Asagama-no-yu at the bottom of the hill up with the Ogama cooking onsens at the top of Asagama street.
 These cooking onsens are off limits to visitors; the waters are near boiling - some 90 degrees C!!
 Dangerous!!
 Only villagers are allowed to approach them.